mendhak/selenium-grid-ecs/README.md

 # Selenium Grid in ECS using Fargate Spot Containers

-Replace the variables at the top: the VPC ID, private subnets and public subnets.
+Replace the variables at the top of main.tf: the VPC ID, private subnets and public subnets.

 Then run `terraform apply`